qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 obstacles for any label (including labels from other features in the same layer).
 An obstacle is a feature QGIS tries as far as possible to not place labels over.
-Instead of the whole layer, you can define a subset of features to use as obstacles, using the |mIconDataDefine| :sup:`data-defined override` control next to the option.
+Instead of the whole layer, you can define a subset of features to use as obstacles, using the |dataDefined| :sup:`data-defined override` control next to the option.

 The |slider| priority control slider for obstacles allows you to make labels prefer to overlap features from certain layers rather than others.